 - To provide opportunities for pupils to apply skills and understanding creatively and logically to solve problems, within a variety of contexts.

-The Pirate’s Challenge (P1 - P7)
+Whole School Maths: The Pirate's Challenge

 Exploring: both additive and multiplicative reasoning, fractions, number patterns, mental and written calculation, elimination, 2D and 3D shapes, measurement, interpreting data, positional language, co-ordinates.

 Whole-School Maths: The Riddle of the Sphinx

 Our resident archaeologist, Dr Colorado Smith, has returned from Egypt with some exciting news - he's now collected all the clues required to solve the age old Riddle of the Sphinx - and open the Inner Sanctum in the Valley of the Kings.
 But as he can't do it by himself, he's on the lookout for schools to help him!